fedeizzo/file-analyzer/README.md

 The goal of this project is to learn most of C system calls and to take confidence with GNU/Linux environment.

 ## Implementation choices
-There are several implementation choices inside all files in compontens' folder.
+There are several implementation choices inside all files in components' folder.
 Here are listed some common choices.

 ### Memory
 Inside all code, except worker, when we allocate some memory on the heap we always control if the memory was allocated correctly.
 In most cases if malloc fails we closed the program because we think that if a user saturated the RAM, he/she may prefer that some programs could free it to make the computer more usable.